-We intend to continue to expand our business with an aim to increase our market penetration and market diversification through developing business relationship with online video platforms.
-For further details of our expansion plans, please refer to the paragraph headed "Business - Business strategies" in this document.
-However, we have limited experience in co-operating with the online video platforms.
-As at the Latest Practicable Date, we have only participated in the production of one web series as non-executive producer which has been licensed by us to a company operating a major online video platform in the PRC.
-Given our limited experience in co-operating directly with the online video platform, it could be time-consuming and difficult for us to develop business relationship with them.
-Moreover, our business objectives and strategies are based on prevailing circumstances and the development of TV series market currently known to our Directors.
-There is no assurance that we will successfully develop business relationship with the online video platforms or that our strategies will be able to achieve our objectives in the event that there is a change of the current circumstances.
+In view of the above market information, it is important for us to tap into the web series market in order to maintain the growth of our business.
+However, we have limited experience in producing web series.
+As at the Latest Practicable Date, we have only participated in the production of one web series as non-executive producer.
+Moreover, our business objectives and strategies are based on prevailing circumstances and the development of web series market currently known to our Directors.
+There is no assurance that we will successfully tap into the web series market or produce web series that turns out to be popular, or that our strategies will be able to achieve our objectives in the event that there is a change of the current circumstances.
+Moreover, it will be important for our Group to develop closer working relationship with online video platforms for distributing our future web series, which could be time-consuming and difficult for new entrants like us.
 Our business, operating results and financial position may be materially and adversely affected if our business strategies are not achieved.
-Moreover, to manage and support our further expansion we may require substantial management time as well as significant capital expenditures, which may or may not be recoverable, and may divert our management's attention from other business concerns.
+To manage and support our further expansion, it is also necessary to recruit and train additional management personnel who possess the necessary skills and knowledge to implement our business strategies and achieve our expansion plan.
+All of these endeavors require substantial management time as well as significant capital expenditures, which may or may not be recoverable, and may divert our management's attention from other business concerns.
 If we fail to effectively and efficiently manage our operational growth, such failure may materially and adversely affect our ability to capitalise on new business opportunities, which in turn may have material adverse effect on our business and financial results.